fujiwara/cfft/README.md

         "runtime": "cloudfront-js-2.0",
         "code": "....(function code)....",
         "comment": "comment of the function",
-        "publish": true
       }
     }
   }
 }
 ```

 Terraform creates or updates the function with the JSON.
+If you want to publish the function into the "LIVE" stage by `terraform apply`, set `cfft tf --publish` flag.

 If you want to run `cfft test` before `terraform (plan|apply)`, execute `cfft test --create-if-missing` to create a function in the DEVELOPMENT stage.